 Vertical walls.
 Created from sheet or timber piles, conventional masonry walls, or cellular wall systems.
 Where these walls are built against watercourses or even below the water line, they become a revetment.

 Soft revetments are created from sustainably sourced materials, offering malleable and flexible solutions for erosion control.
-Vertical edges are formed using timber poles combined witha woven geo-fabric retaining structure (Nicospan) or sustainably sourced hazel or willow faggots and bundles as in-fill panels between the poles.
+Vertical edges are formed using timber poles combined with a woven geo-fabric retaining structure (Nicospan) or sustainably sourced hazel or willow faggots and bundles as in-fill panels between the poles.

-In high energy environments, soft revetments can be combined with traditional details such as gabion baskets, mattresses and reinforced soil structures, to offer additional strength and durability, stimulating the habitat.
+In high-energy environments, soft revetments can be combined with traditional details such as gabion baskets, mattresses and reinforced soil structures to offer additional strength and durability, stimulating the habitat.